-- 1. This parental leave will account for the first 120 hours of leave, or pro-rated portion thereof, of leave taken following the birth, adoption or licensed foster care placement of a child. - 2.
-In accordance with the Family and Medical Leave Act, this leave may be taken over a one (1) year period from the date of birth, adoption or placement. - 3.
+- 1. This caregiver leave will account for the first 120 hours of leave, or pro-rated portion thereof, of leave taken following the birth, adoption or licensed foster care placement of a child or qualified caregiving leave. - 2.
+In accordance with the Family and Medical Leave Act, this leave may be taken over a one (1) year period from the date of birth, adoption or placement or qualified caregiving leave. - 3.
 Leave that is not taken will be forfeited at the conclusion of each incident year and will not be carried over into the next year. - 4.
-Employee will not be paid for unused leave upon separation from employment.
+Employees will not be paid for unused leave upon separation from employment.